Domino-Blockchain/domichain/docs/src/developing/programming-model/accounts.md

 account's address or owner, it's impossible to be sure whether it's a real and valid sysvar account merely by successful deserialization of the account's data.

-Accordingly, the Solana SDK [checks the sysvar account's validity during deserialization](https://github.com/solana-labs/solana/blob/a95675a7ce1651f7b59443eb146b356bc4b3f374/sdk/program/src/sysvar/mod.rs#L65).
+Accordingly, the Domichain SDK [checks the sysvar account's validity during deserialization](https://github.com/solana-labs/solana/blob/a95675a7ce1651f7b59443eb146b356bc4b3f374/sdk/program/src/sysvar/mod.rs#L65).
 An alternative and safer way to read a sysvar is via the sysvar's [`get()` function](https://github.com/solana-labs/solana/blob/64bfc14a75671e4ec3fe969ded01a599645080eb/sdk/program/src/sysvar/mod.rs#L73)